Freelance V. Perm – Here is our detailed analysis of the pay comparison between freelance and permanent employees.

 Focusing only on day rates, the gap between freelance and permanent pay can look quite large, even if this gap tends to decrease with seniority.
 However, hiring permanent employees implies hidden costs that need to be considered.

-Drop us a line at email@example.com and we’ll help you through your hiring project.
+Speak to us or email: email@example.com and we’ll support you through your hiring project.

 - Pay comparison: freelance v. permanent